 The Mauerpark Flohmarkt is a huge flea market flanked with some street food stands and small cafés.
 Amidst a slightly chaotic atmosphere, vendors are offering their second-hand treasures, original handmades, trinkets and souvenirs.
 If you're about to get overwhelmed by the amounts of flea and creativity here, consider having a peek into the amphitheatre as you might well become a Bearpit Karaoke star in front of hundreds – check out their webpage to see when it's on.

 The largest flea market of Berlin can be found in the Mauerpark, every Sunday until 18h.
 Get directions.

-The winter break of our favorite flea market is not something to feel very sad about.
+The winter break of the Nowkoelln Flowmarkt, one of our favorite flea markets in Berlin, is not something to feel very sad about.
 Because, the winter season means a lot of fun in Berlin!
+What can be more enchanting and festive than the smell of mulled wine and warm lights all around cosy outdoor markets?
 Starting from the last weekend of November, Berlin will welcome you with its grandiose Christmas markets!

 With more than 50 Christmas markets decorating the streets and squares of Berlin, it can be hard to make a choice of what to visit.
 An interesting strategy can simply be to start wandering about the great places of Berlin and see what fantastic Christmas markets you'll find on your way.